-Hudson House is the largest boarding house on the campus, accommodating some 140 boys across Grades 9 to 11, and house prefects.
+Hudson House is the largest boarding house on the campus, accommodating some 130 boys across Forms 3 to 5, and house prefects.
 Hudson House was built in 1958 and was originally named Shepstone House.

 Hudson House is nick-named “The Compound” as a result of its rather plain façade and peculiar interior architectural design – clearly an indication of its 1950s heritage.
 However, as the common cliché goes, a house is not the building but the people, and has a noticeable culture of community and success inherent in its boys and staff!

 The House has evolved over time and today boasts a host of features, including a dedicated common room, a TV room, a homework and study venue, an outside garden for braais and outside activities, as well as wi-fi connectivity throughout the house.
 The staff team have a combined 50 years of experience in boarding amongst them, ensuring Hudson boys are well supported in a progressive and forward-focused environment.

 Tim Orchard (OC)